sherzodcode/diary-API/readme.txt

 /////////
 date: 23.04.2023

-Time is 7:53 i'm about to go to the trip
+Time is 7:53 i'm about to go to the trip.
+I came Back, Alhamdulillah , it was a great time with good people.

 /////////